aquinordg/cabidge/index.md

 Given s = n//2 + 1, the construction of the databases, the process is divided into three phases:

-- We filled in _s_ features, obtained from the multiplication of a single matrix, for each cluster, and a array, for each example.
-Both the matrix and the array are obtained from gaussian distributions.
+- We filled in _s_ features, obtained from the multiplication of a single probability matrix, for each cluster, and a array, for each example.
+Both the matrix and the array values are obtained from gaussian distributions.

 - The remaining _n - s_ features are filled using the _eps_ interference value.
 Examples within each cluster receive interference in the same positions, uniquely.